MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementUserExperienceAnalyticDeviceScore.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUserExperienceAnalyticsDeviceScores>`: The user experience analytics device scores entity consolidates the various endpoint analytics scores.
+`BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsDeviceScores>`: The user experience analytics device scores entity consolidates the various endpoint analytics scores.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AppReliabilityScore <Double?>]`: The user experience analytics device app reliability score.
 Valid values -1.79769313486232E+308 to 1.79769313486232E+308
   - `[BatteryHealthScore <Double?>]`: The user experience analytics device battery health score.
 Valid values -1.79769313486232E+308 to 1.79769313486232E+308
   - `[DeviceName <String>]`: The user experience analytics device name.